obdev/v-usb/circuits/Readme.txt

-This is the Readme file for the AVR-USB example circuits directory.
+This is the Readme file for the V-USB example circuits directory.

 CIRCUITS IN THIS DIRECTORY